-When you register your 23andMe kit, you can choose whether or not to give consent to participate in 23andMe Research.
-You may review or update your research consent choice at any time from within your 23andMe account.
-Choosing not to give consent or withdrawing from 23andMe Research will not affect your access to your Genetic Information or to the Personal Genetic Service.
+When you register your 23andMe kit, you have several options when it comes to whether and how you want to participate in Research.
+You may review or update your research consent choices at any time from within your 23andMe account.
+Choosing not to give consent or withdrawing from 23andMe Research will not affect your access to your genetic information or to the Personal Genetic Service.

 By choosing to give consent to the Research Consent Document, you agree to let 23andMe researchers analyze your de-identified Genetic & Self-Reported Information for scientific research, as detailed in our Consent Document.
 When your Genetic Information and/or Self-Reported Information is being used for research purposes, it will not be linked to your Registration Information.